Special Session Of Minnesota Legislature Next Month Uncertain

 Sen. Paul Gazelka — who is no longer majority leader after he stepped down Wednesday ahead of a likely bid for governor — said Senate Republicans had not had a formal discussion about the fate of Malcolm should they come back for a special session.

-“We’ll see about the commissioner, but there has been some real frustration,” Gazelka said.READ MORE: Apple Valley Celebrates Gable Steveson Day
+“We’ll see about the commissioner, but there has been some real frustration,” Gazelka said.READ MORE: After 4 Years Of Construction Parts Of I-35W Are Finally Set To Finish

-Sen. Michelle Benson, who announced she’s running for the Republican nomination for governor, said the frustration stems from discussions about an MDH program that’s similar to a so-called vaccine passport showing proof of vaccination.
-MDH did not respond to a request for comment as of Thursday afternoon.
+Sen. Michelle Benson, who announced she’s running for the Republican nomination for governor, said the frustration stems from discussions about an MDH program that’s similar to a so-called vaccine “passport” showing proof of vaccination.
+A spokesman for the health department in an email said MDH is “always looking at ways to improve Minnesotans’ access to their vaccination records,” but that it didn’t have anything “specific” to share at this time.

 But Benson noted that while the list of GOP frustrations has been “accumulating,” it hasn’t gotten to a point where “she’s actually violated something the Senate took a vote on.”